- 0.1 Which Way Should I Walk – North to South or South to North?

 Where Will The Cotswold Way Take Me?

-The entirety of the route is in the Cotswold AONB, making it a fantastic way to become fully acquainted with this part of the world.
+The entirety of the route is in the Cotswold area of outstanding natural beauty, making it a fantastic way to become fully acquainted with this part of the world.

-Even though the route takes place in one single AONB, it also offers a huge amount of diversity.
+Even though the route takes place in one single area of outstanding natural beauty, it also offers a huge amount of diversity.

 The walk features wildflower meadows of international importance along with forests full of bluebells and wild garlic.

-Along the way you’ll also encounter plenty of heritage and history – and not only the ultra-famous sites of Bath.
+Along the Cotswold Way you’ll also encounter plenty of heritage and history – and not only the ultra-famous sites of Bath.
 The walk also passes by Belas Knap’s neolithic burial chamber, Hailes Abbey and Sudeley Castle.

 - Dover’s Hill: your first magnificent view, and one of the best on the entire walk.
 The site of the original English Olympics, Dover’s Hill still hosts an annual event to celebrate its history.